ericbrzezinski/launch-school/readme.md

-this repository is for studying at Launch School this repository is for
+This is where I keep my Launch School work.